tritonas00/system-tar-and-restore/README.md

 ###NOTES###

-- With GNU Tar 1.27, you can add --xattrs --acls --selinux in user options.
+- With GNU Tar 1.27, you can add --xattrs --acls --selinux in backup user options.

 - The system that runs the restore script and the target system (the one you want to restore), must have the same architecture (for chroot to work).